ChalmersGU-data-structure-courses/dsabook/src/markdown/12-graphs/06-complexity.md

 In online sources, you often find different answers to the complexity of e.g. Dijkstra's algorithm.
 This is primarily due to

 - Different assumptions about the data structures used for the visited set, the agenda, and for collecting the result.
-- Different optimizaions applied to reduce the size of the agenda.
+- Different optimisations applied to reduce the size of the agenda.
 - Different assumptions about the graph, most notably if it is sparse/dense and connected/unconnected.

-If the `visited` set is an efficient Hash set implementation and vertices have perfect hash function (each vertex has a unique ID number pre-assigned), then initialization, lookup and adding to the set all take amortized constant time.
+If the `visited` set is an efficient Hash set implementation and vertices have perfect hash function (each vertex has a unique ID number pre-assigned), then initialisation, lookup and adding to the set all take amortised constant time.
 With these assumptions, the set operations can largely be ignored.
-If we assume the set is implemented as an array of booleans, lookups and modifications will be $O(1)$, but there is an initialization cost of O(V), even for a graph that has no edges.
+If we assume the set is implemented as an array of booleans, lookups and modifications will be $O(1)$, but there is an initialisation cost of O(V), even for a graph that has no edges.
 For this reason, you sometimes see $+V$ in unexpected places in complexity of graph traversal algorithms.

 In general, the number of edges $E$ will be somewhere between $0$ and $V^2$.